FreeRADIUS/freeradius-server/doc/README.md

 # Installation

-See the `INSTALL` file, in the parent directory.
+See the `INSTALL.md` file, in the parent directory.

 # Configuration Files